gajus/paddy/README.md

 $ship->go('/second');
 ```

-Bird's messages are not removed if page does not produce output beyond headers.
+Bird's messages are not removed if page does not produce output:

 ```php
 // Second page
 $ship->go('/third');
 ```

-Bird's messages are removed from persistence upon response that results in output.
+Bird's messages are removed from session upon response with output:

 ```php
 // Third page